Caring for your Tree

 Pot Grown Tree

-If possible keep your tree outside until you are ready to decorate it or in a cooler ante room which will allow the tree to adapt to a warmer temperature.
+If possible keep your tree outside until you are ready to decorate it or in a cooler ante room which will allow the tree to adapt to a warmer temperature (minimum 24 hours).

 1. Identify the best location for the tree, away from heaters and radiators: